 In terms of creativity, Malik Tillman, Diego Luna, and Brenden Aaronson are my three choices to round out the midfield.
 Tillman’s role with the USMNT has risen over the last year, which has led to his club move to Bayer Leverkusen.

 Luna is a powerful runner and has previously shown that he isn’t afraid to stick his nose into the dirty work.
-Like other MLS players chosen in this squad, he will also have a half-season of league play under his belt by the time the World Cup begins.
+He scored his fourth USMNT goal of the year during November camp and finished 2025 with eight international goal contributions.

 Brenden Aaronson brings veteran experience to the midfield, especially in comparison to guys like Aidan Morris, Johnny Cardoso, and others.
-Aaronson will work hard and will provide nonstop running, which is something that he has continued to do at club and international level.
+However, the goal contributions haven’t been there for Aaronson this season, opening the door for Sebastian Berhalter to earn more XI chances.

 Aidan Morris and Johnny Cardoso are two guys that are on the bubble and could force their way in with strong domestic seasons abroad.
 Cardoso’s injury-rittled start at Atletico Madrid has hurt his chances, but he’s still got a long way to go until the roster is picked.

-Missed The Cut – Gio Reyna, Aidan Morris, Cristian Roldan, Gianluca Busio, Paxten Aaronson, Luca De La Torre, Johnny Cardoso, Djordje Mihailovic, Jack McGlynn, Quinn Sullivan (Injury).
+Missed The Cut – Brenden Aaronson, Yunus Musah, Aidan Morris, Gianluca Busio, Paxten Aaronson, Luca De La Torre, Johnny Cardoso, Djordje Mihailovic, Jack McGlynn, Quinn Sullivan (Injury), Ben Cremaschi, Caden Clark, Brian Gutierrez, Timmy Tillman, James Sands.

 Forwards

-Christian Pulisic, Tim Weah, Haji Wright, Folarin Balogun, Alex Zendejas, Ricardo Pepi, Patrick Agyemang.
+Christian Pulisic, Tim Weah, Haji Wright, Folarin Balogun, Alex Zendejas, Ricardo Pepi.

 The increased roster size from 23 to 26 players should help Pochettino in bringing in a few extra forwards for the competition.